-- (1) This section applies if a person's driver licence is suspended under the State Penalties Enforcement Act 1999, but is subject to section 106 of that Act. - (2) Suspension of the driver licence under the State Penalties Enforcement Act 1999 - (a) has, while the licence is suspended, the same effect as if the licence were cancelled under this Act; and - (b) if the period of the suspension ends before the licence would ordinarily expire, does not extend the period during which the licence would, apart from the suspension, have remained in force. - (3) If under this Act, a person must hold a driver licence for a stated period- - (a) the stated period is extended by the length of the period for which the licence is suspended under the State Penalties Enforcement Act 1999; and
+(1) This section applies if a person's driver licence is suspended under the State Penalties Enforcement Act 1999, but is subject to section 106 of that Act.

+- (2) Suspension of the driver licence under the State Penalties Enforcement Act 1999- - (a) has, while the licence is suspended, the same effect as if the licence were cancelled under this Act; and - (b) if the period of the suspension ends before the licence would ordinarily expire, does not extend the period during which the licence would, apart from the suspension, have remained in force. - (3) If under this Act, a person must hold a driver licence for a stated period- - (a) the stated period is extended by the length of the period for which the licence is suspended under the State Penalties Enforcement Act 1999; and - (b) the period of the suspension does not break the continuous period for which the person must hold the licence. - (4) If the period of the licence expires before the period of the suspension ends, the person must not apply for or obtain a Queensland driver licence until- - (a) the person pays the amount stated in the enforcement order under the State Penalties Enforcement Act 1999 as the amount owing for the offence for which the licence was suspended; or - (b) the amount is otherwise discharged under that Act.

-- (b) the period of the suspension does not break the continuous period for which the person must hold the licence. - (4) If the period of the licence expires before the period of the suspension ends, the person must not apply for or obtain a Queensland driver licence until- - (a) the person pays the amount stated in the enforcement order under the State Penalties Enforcement Act 1999 as the amount owing for the offence for which the licence was suspended; or - (b) the amount is otherwise discharged under that Act. - Maximum penalty-20 penalty units or 18 months imprisonment. - (5) A suspension of a driver licence under the State Penalties Enforcement Act 1999 also suspends any other driver licence authorising the person in question to drive a vehicle. - (6) A person must not apply for or obtain a Queensland driver licence while the person's licence is suspended under the State Penalties Enforcement Act 1999 or a corresponding law of another State. - Maximum penalty for subsection (6)-20 penalty units or 18 months imprisonment. - (7) A person who is disqualified from applying for or obtaining a driver licence under the State Penalties Enforcement Act 1999, section 106(4) must not apply for or obtain a driver licence while the person is disqualified under that section. - Maximum penalty-20 penalty units or 18 months imprisonment.
+- (5) A suspension of a driver licence under the State Penalties Enforcement Act 1999 also suspends any other driver licence authorising the person in question to drive a vehicle. - (6) A person must not apply for or obtain a Queensland driver licence while the person's licence is suspended under the State Penalties Enforcement Act 1999 or a corresponding law of another State.